rackerlabs/rccc/java/README.md

 **HINT**: You can use tab completion when typing out the code below to get done quickly.
+**HINT**: You can find these instructions online at rack.to/rccc-java

 Create a Context for Rackspace Cloud Files (it's OpenStack Swift)